 The history of the condom

-Where did the condom first come from?
-A look at its use throughout history reveals a lot about changing attitudes to sexual health.
+A look condom use throughout history reveals a lot about changing attitudes to sexual health.

 The popular use of condoms has risen and fallen throughout history, depending on the political and cultural attitudes of the time.
 Our understanding of disease and infection has played a big role, as has developments in materials and construction.
 And thankfully, the design has certainly come a long way over the years.

 Condoms in ancient times

 Trailblazer that he was, King Minos of Crete used a goat’s bladder sheath during intercourse to protect his wife from his semen, which is said to have been full of ‘serpents and scorpions’.
 That was around 3,000 B.C.

 Meanwhile in Asia, early documentation shows limited use of glans condoms (condoms that only cover the head of the penis) prior to the 15th century in China and Japan.
 In China, they may have been made of oiled silk paper, or lamb intestine, but in Japan, they were made of tortoise shell or animal horn.
 Ouch.

 Fast forward a few thousand years and things started to improve thanks to the Egyptians, who used linen sheaths dyed in different colours to distinguish between classes of people, as well as to protect themselves against bilharzia.